eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">OIA_08b<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If a Wallet Unit supports the [W3C Digital Credentials API], it SHALL, by default (see OIA_08d), disclose the presence of all stored attestations (meaning their attestation type) to the Digital Credentials API framework, but it SHALL NOT disclose the presence of attributes in these attestations, nor their values.
+For remote presentation flows using the [W3C Digital Credentials API] and [ISO/IEC 18013-7], Relying Party Instances and Wallet Units SHALL comply with the requirements in [ISO/IEC 18013-7] Annex C.

 *Note: The latter restriction applies even if such disclosure would enhance the services provided by the operating system to the Wallet Unit, for example, attestation selection in the context of the Digital Credentials API.*